RishabhRD/libparse/README.md

 # Documentation

-**NOTE**: For more examples please look into project's test files and examples directory.
+A parser of thing is a function that takes string_view and optionally returns the thing and rest of string to parse.
-There is a test file for every parser and parser combinator.
-That test file well demostrates the functionality of that parser in code.
+Parser parses 0 or more length prefix of string_view.

 ```cpp
 using parsed_t<T> = std::optional<std::pair<T, std::string_view>>;